creative-eye/vanilla-mart/README.txt

-﻿This is a vanilla js only project I wrote as part as a hiring process that I am really proud of.
+﻿### This is a vanilla js only project I wrote as part as a hiring process that I am really proud of.
 I have published it to github to highlight my vanilla js skills.

 In order to run the app please do the following steps: